top of page

 Search

-To appreciate freedom, one must have known constraint.
+To appreciate freedom, one must first know constraint.

-To escape from this prison — and yes, I will use that word, however uncomfortable it sits — I must first admit to being in one.
-Admittedly this is a wonderfully comfortable prison, nevertheless, I feel terribly confined.
-I feel as though I am not living fully as I simply execute my daily list of obligations.
+To escape this prison — and yes, I'll use that word, however uncomfortable — I must first admit to being in one.
+It is a wonderfully comfortable prison, and yet I feel quietly confined.
+I live efficiently, not fully, moving through lists instead of moments.
+But I was not born to march to duty.
+I was born to dance, and to dance not for admiration, but because dancing itself is the point.

-What would my life look like if I took a break from it all?
-What if I stepped away from this life, at least temporarily, to see what another life might look like?
+What would my life look like if I stepped away from it all?
+What might I discover if I lived another life, even briefly?

-My worries, such as they are, do not have a unique weight of their own.
+My worries carry only the weight I give them.
 I alone exaggerate or diminish them.
-And whatever lies nearby touches me more deeply than that which is far away.
-I know I cannot escape them completely, but I can take a break from them.
+The nearby always touches me more deeply than the far away.
+I cannot fully escape my concerns, but I can pause them.

-I have come to believe that only one thing can save me from the weight of these attachments: distance.
-An exterior distance that, if well-structured and embraced, could open an interior one.
+I have come to believe that what might free me from these attachments is distance.
+An outer distance that, if embraced, could open an inner one.
 Because this farm does not ask for much.
 It simply asks for everything.
-It attaches itself to me with a thousand tiny claws that begin their work before dawn, when the animals stir and the day's first obligations surface like rocks in a receding tide.
-It asks in the slow inventory of a winter morning, the fence line along the back orchard that did not survive the last frost intact, the barn door whose hinge has been patient with me longer than I deserve, and the fallen trees along the path through the woods that are waiting to be chain sawed and stacked.
+It clings to me with a thousand small claws that begin their work before dawn, when the animals stir and the day's first duties rise like rocks in a receding tide.
+The fence along the back orchard, heaved in spots from the last frost, the barn hinge that's been patient longer than I deserve, the fallen trees along the path through the woods waiting to be sawn and stacked — each calls my name.

 I built much of this with my own hands.
 That is perhaps the deepest claw of all.
-Many of the trees across the property are ones I planted over the course of several seasons—days I remember as among the happiest on the farm.
+Many of the trees are ones I planted over the course of several seasons, days I remember as among the happiest on the farm.
 I carried five-gallon buckets of water from the pond to each newly planted sapling.
-Each tree carefully chosen some, apple and chestnut, grown from seeds.
-Each location thoughtfully considered and prepared with a patience I rarely bring to anything else.
+Each tree carefully chosen, some apple and chestnut, grown from seeds.
+Each location thoughtfully considered and prepared with patience I rarely bring to anything else.

-Those trees do not need me anymore.
+Those trees no longer need me.
 Some now stand fifty feet tall.
-They do perfectly well on their own.
-Yet I cannot look at them without feeling the weight of something I have helped create and loved.
-Leaving a place you have built with your own hands carries a faint moral discomfort, as if stepping away from something that once depended on you.
+They survive perfectly well on their own.
+Yet I cannot look at them without feeling the weight of what I've helped to grow and love.
+Leaving what you've built with your own hands carries a quiet moral discomfort, as if betraying something that once relied on you.

-And now, Spring has arrived with its usual urgency bordering on the impolite and with the quiet insistence of something that knows it has you.
-The ground demands attention with the blind insistence of new life.
-There is no negotiating with a garden in April.
+Now Spring has arrived with its usual urgency, bordering on impolite, with its quiet insistence that it owns you.
+The ground demands attention with the blind force of new life.
+There's no negotiating with a garden in April.
 If I intend to reap, I must prepare the ground and sow.

-And yet, sometime during the long quiet of this past winter, I realized that tending a life also requires occasionally stepping away from it.
-It was during the stillness of winter, when the farm was quiet enough for a man to hear himself think, that I first allowed myself to say the word aloud.
+And yet, during the long stillness of this past hard winter, I realized that tending a life also requires stepping away from it.
+In that quiet, when the farm was hushed enough for me to hear myself think, a single word rose to the surface:

 Paris.

-Not as an escape.
-Not as an abandonment.
-But as a question I owe myself the honesty to ask: what would this life look like from a distance?
+Not as escape or abandonment, but as an honest question: what would this life look like from a distance?

-The claws, I have come to understand, are not cruel.
-They are evidence of a life fully inhabited, every obligation a record of something I once chose and continue to choose.
-But a life fully inhabited must also be a life fully examined.
-And examination, real examination, requires the one thing this place has never been able to give me: distance.
+The claws, I see now, are not cruel.
+They are proof of a life fully inhabited, of choices once freely made and still honored.
+But a life fully inhabited must also be fully examined.
+And true examination requires the one thing this place cannot give me: distance.

 I am not leaving the farm.
 I am leaving long enough to see it clearly.
-And when I return — because I will return, the trees will see to that — I hope to arrive as someone who, once again, chooses to be here, rather than someone who simply never left.
+And when I return — because I will return, the trees will see to that — I hope to arrive as someone who chooses to be here, not merely someone who never left.

-It is also easy to misinterpret transition as loss.
-I am not losing anything by leaving.
-I am adding to my life.
-And Paris has always known how to make room for those who arrive with open hearts and minds, for the flâneur, the purposeful wanderer.
+It's easy to mistake transition for loss.
+I am not losing anything by leaving; I am adding to my life.
+Paris has always made room for those who arrive with open hearts and curious minds—for the flâneur, the purposeful wanderer.
+And the best time to step away is when things are in good order, when much can care for itself.
+That moment is now.

-Paris offers a moveable feast with its unique alchemy of anonymity and inspiration.
-In Paris, a single espresso buys me three hours of residency at a small marble table.
-It is a city that respects the foreigner and encourages one to observe life without being responsible for it — a perfect antidote to my overinflated sense of responsibility.
+Paris offers a movable feast of anonymity and inspiration.
+There, a single espresso buys three hours of residency at a small marble table.
+It's a city that welcomes the observer, someone free to watch without bearing responsibility.
+The perfect antidote to my overgrown sense of duty.

 Au revoir.